RedByte0/RBChess/README.md

 # RBChess
-A chess game for the terminal and cmd
+A chess game for the terminal and cmd that uses minmax to determine the best plays